inpsyde/composer-asset-compiler/README.md

 # Composer Asset Compiler

-> Composer plugin that install dependencies and compile assets based on configuration.

 ---

 ## What is this

-This is a Composer plugin that, once part of the dependencies, will look into all installed packages to find those who have frontend assets to install and "compile".
+This is a Composer plugin that, once part of the dependencies, will look into all installed Composer packages to "find" which of them contain frontend assets to install and "compile".

 It works with both *npm* and *Yarn*.

+Note that this plugin will not do anything in the regard of installing *npm* or *Yarn*, at least one of these two is required ot be _already_ available in the system when Composer install/update is executed.

 ---